flutter/website/src/docs/reference/crash-reporting.md

 ---
 title: Flutter crash reporting
+description: How Google uses crash reporting, what is collected, and how to opt out.
 ---

 If you have not opted-out of Flutter's analytics and crash reporting, when a `flutter` command crashes it attempts to send a crash report to Google in order to help Google contribute improvements to Flutter over time.
 A crash report may contain the following information:

 * The name and version of your local operating system.
 * The version of Flutter.